plandes/amrspring/README.md

 Features:

 * Parse natural language sentence (batched) into AMRs.
-* Results are cached either in memory or in an SQLite database based on the configuration.
+* Results cached either in memory or an SQLite database.
 * Both a command line and Pythonic object oriented client API.